seripap/Intellitip/README.md

 ## Usage

-Move your cursor over a function name and you'll see a tooltip.
+Place your cursor over a function name, hit `alt+d` (Linux, shortcuts are not defined for Windows/OSX) and you'll see a tooltip.

 ![Screenshot](https://raw.githubusercontent.com/jbrooksuk/Intellitip/master/screenshot.png)